 Things are about to get real in the Canadian Football League.
 Two-a-day practices, plus two weeks of preseason action, are now in the history books.
 The chase to the 105th Grey Cup Sunday, that will play out on November 26, 2017, in Ottawa, begins with Montreal hosting Saskatchewan tonight.
 Neither the Alouettes or Roughriders are getting much love at the Bodog sportsbook as they are posted with (+750) and (+800) odds respectively.
 It is fantastic to have football back on the betting boards at top ranked CSB online sportsbooks.

 Exhibition action didn’t move the futures needle as Calgary (+350) is still top chalk followed by BC (+500) and Edmonton (+550).
-Our research has the Stampeders being a slight step slower this season while the Lions and Eskimos should both pick up the pace in the Wild West.
+Our research has the Stampeders being a slight step slower on offence while the Lions and Eskimos should both pick up the pace in the Wild West.
 Defending Champion Ottawa and Hamilton appear to be on a collision course in the East Division as they both have a (+700) season opening CFL Championship price.
 Be sure to check out our CFL Week 1 picks and return here for weekly Grey Cup futures updates.

 Grey Cup 2017 Futures Bet: 200 Units Edmonton Eskimos (+550) at Bodog.